 1. Measurement of Earthquake In Japan

 Shindo can be defined as an instrument used to measure the intensity of an earthquake in a given location.
 Or we can also say that Shindo refers to what peoples feel at a given location.

-Whereas the Richter scale is the measures of the magnitude of an earthquake or it also can be defined as the energy an earthquake releases at the epicentre.
+Whereas the Richter scale is the measure of the magnitude of an earthquake or it also can be defined as the energy an earthquake releases at the epicentre.

 The Shindo scale range from one to seven wherein Shindo one, a slight earthquake is felt by the people who are not moving wherein Shindo (2-4) minor earthquake occurs which does not cause any damage.

 2. 2011 Earthquake In Japan (Source: Wikipedia & Japan Times)